snowplow/documentation/docs/collecting-data/first-party-tracking/index.md

 Once the DNS records are available, copy them into your domain provider.

-The set of DNS records will contain a special record that allows BDP Cloud to verify that the setup is correct.
+The set of DNS records will contain a special record that allows BDP to verify that the setup is correct.

 :::info
 You will have to conclude this step within 72 hours.
-If BDP Cloud is unable to verify the setup within that timeframe, you will have to restart the process from the beginning.
+If BDP is unable to verify the setup within that timeframe, you will have to restart the process from the beginning.
 :::

-Once BDP Cloud verifies your DNS setup, the status in the bottom left will change and you will receive a confirmation by email.
+Once BDP verifies your DNS setup, the status in the bottom left will change and you will receive a confirmation by email.

 ![dns_records](images/Screenshot_dns_records.png)